Lucas Digne

-Lucas Digne (born 20 July 1993) is a French professional footballer who plays as a left-back for club Aston Villa and the France national team.
+Lucas Digne (/fr/; born 20 July 1993) is a French professional footballer who plays as a left-back for club Paris Saint-Germain and the France national team.

 Digne began his professional career at Lille before joining fellow French side Paris Saint-Germain in 2013.
 After spending a season on loan at Roma, he moved to Barcelona in July 2016.
 Despite not playing regularly at either club, he won twelve honours at Paris and Barcelona combined.
 He joined Everton in August 2018, making 113 appearances before transferring to Aston Villa in January 2022.

 Digne won the 2013 World Cup with the France under-20 team, and made his senior international debut in March 2014.
-He represented France at the 2014 FIFA World Cup, UEFA Euro 2016 (where his nation reached the final), and Euro 2020.
+He represented France at the 2014 FIFA World Cup, UEFA Euro 2016 (where his nation reached the final), Euro 2020, and the 2026 World Cup.